(return to PRiSM homepage)

 A pilot of the model, including a formal evaluation, was led by the Illinois Children’s Mental Health Partnership, which convened a 40-person leadership team with representatives from all sectors served by the consultants as well as funders and evaluators.
 Twenty-three sites participated in the pilot (fifteen sites received the Illinois Model and the remaining sites were in the control group).
 The groups included child care, state-funded preschool, Head Start, and home visiting programs in urban, mid-size city, and rural settings.
 Most of ECE settings have a mix of child care, state preschool, and Head Start services and funding.
 Eight comparison sites with similar demographics serve as a control group.
 The leadership team worked to identify and recruit the sites and the 14 consultants who were trained on the model to serve them.
 In only one instance did a consultant have a preexisting relationship with a site.
-A final report with outcomes data is expected in February 2021.
+A final report with outcomes data was published in 2021.

 The evaluation collected data from program directors, early childhood education and care (ECEC) providers, and consultants through parent, consultant, and ECEC provider surveys, child and classroom observations, and videos of home visits.
 Data will be used to examine the fidelity of the model’s implementation and impacts on: consultant-provider relationships and provider knowledge, stress, and well-being; provider-child interaction quality; and parent-child relationships and child social-emotional outcomes (e.g., reductions in challenging behavior).
 Early findings on implementation showed that the model was delivered with fidelity.
 Most of the consultation requests in ECE settings were related to a particular child, and the greatest amount of consultant time was spent on reflective professional development with staff, which provides opportunities for safe discussions about concerns and staff responses to program conditions, families, and children’s behavior that will allow the planning and delivery of supportive strategies to address children’s needs.
 Other consultation activities include: conducting observations, screenings, and assessments; co-facilitation of discussion groups for staff; and providing trainings to providers (e.g., on topics such as intimate partner violence, substance use, attachment, postpartum depression, trauma, and safe sleep).